Katherine Dodds

-Katherine Dodds is a Canadian Impact Producer, writer, artist, and filmmaker.
+Katherine Dodds (AKA Kat Dodds) is a Canadian Impact Creator, writer, artist, and filmmaker.

-In 2001 Dodds founded the social cause communications company Good Company Communications Inc, which is doing business as Hello Cool World.
+In 2001 Dodds founded the social cause communications company Good Company Communications Inc, which is doing business as Hello Cool World Media.
 Dodds is the creative director and strategist behind all Hello Cool World projects.
 Most known for their work designing the logo and doing the grassroots marketing for the award-winning box office hit film The Corporation which had its theatrical launch in January 2004, Hello Cool World is still campaigning on behalf of the film, linking it to movement building to reduce corporate harm.

+In 2019 she co-founded Cool World Technologies, Inc. which aspires to create tools for impact projects to share, distribute, stream, and monetize progressive projects and amplify calls to action while building a collective backend database of supporters across projects.